xjamesmorris/fp_util/README.md

 You'll need to install the mcp_can and LibPrintf libraries (simplest method is via the Arduino IDE).

+Note: you can use Arduino's serial plotter when in monitor mode.
+This worked by accident!

 Derived from https://github.com/the6p4c/Flatpack2/blob/master/Arduino/fp2_control/

 Information sources: